Kolten Wong Player Props: Mariners vs. Twins

 Kolten Wong At The Plate

-- Wong is hitting .161 with six doubles, a home run and 15 walks.
+- Wong is batting .157 with six doubles, a home run and 16 walks.

+- Wong has picked up a hit in 21 of 59 games this year, with multiple hits six times.

-- He has hit a home run in one of 55 games, and in 0.5% of his plate appearances.
+- He has homered in one of 59 games, and in 0.5% of his plate appearances.

-- Wong has an RBI in 11 of 55 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 12 games this season (20.3%), Wong has picked up an RBI, and in three of those games (5.1%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.